Ammar0021/Stream-Scoop/README.md

 ## Optional Tools

+### aria2c
-- **aria2c**: A high-performance External Downloader for Faster downloads.
+- A high-performance External Downloader for Faster downloads.
-  - If installed, the script will give you an option to either use `aria2c` or `yt-dlp`
+  - If installed, the script will give you an option to either use `aria2c` or `yt-dlp`.
   - Install `aria2c` via `Terminal`/`Windows Powershell`:
     - **MacOS/Linux**:
       ```sh